Qulleq

 Qulleq, Qutdleq or Kutdlek is an uninhabited island in the King Frederick VI Coast, Sermersooq municipality in southern Greenland.

 Geography

 Qulleq is an irregularly-shaped island that lies off the southeastern coast of Greenland.
-It is located 5.5 km from the shore off the mouth of the Anorituup Kangerlua fjord, to the NNE of Cape Tordenskjold, northeast of Nuuk Point.
+It is located 5.5 km from the shore off the mouth of the Anorituup Kangerlua fjord, to the north-northeast of Cape Tordenskjold, northeast of Nuuk Point.

 Qulleq is the largest and southernmost island of a small offshore archipelago of four main islands, including Qipinnguak close by to the west, Takisoq to the northwest and Qeqertarsuaq to the north.
 The island's length is 6 km and its maximum width 2.8 km.

 History

 Qutsigsormiut is an important Paleo-Eskimo archaeological site on Qulleq's southern coast.
 It is located by a south-facing bay known as Qulleq Sound that forms a sheltered natural harbour.

 A LORAN transmitting station was built on the southeastern point of the island and lies now abandoned.